embeditelectronics/Python_for_PSoC/Readme.txt

 2. The API_Python folder contains the Python API for Raspberry Pi and example projects.
 They were created with Python 2.7 on Raspbian June 2014

-3. The Documentation folder includes html documentation of the Python API.